|

 Surrounding every electric charge is a space (a

-field) acting to move the charge toward opposite-polarity charges
+field) acting to move the charge away from like-polarity charges

-Electrons, being lightweight and energetic, are electrically attracted
+Negatively-charged electrons, being lightweight and energetic, are electrically

 toward the more massive and

-Meanwhile, protons clump together with other protons, and also with
+Meanwhile, protons clump together with other protons and with

 which is much stronger than the electric force.

-The positive clump of particles (called a nucleus) and
+The positively-charged clump of particles (called a nucleus)

-all its attracted electrons is called an atom.
+along with all the attracted, negatively-charged electrons is called an atom.

-The attracted electrons repel one another, forming a negative cloud
+The gathered electrons repel one another, forming a negative cloud

 around the nucleus.